 At the same time, behavioral analytics can tell game makers what players do with their time in the game, which can lead to improvements that will keep them coming back for more.
 It’s all in an effort to optimize the in-game experience and keep them playing for many months and even years after the game is first released.
 Equally important is how big data can then be used by game developers to create new games, ones that have been designed with gamer behavior in mind.
 The end result could be games that stand the test of time and remain popular and profitable for years.

 Quicker Medical Trials

-These are only a few select example of various big data applications businesses have discovered.
+These are only a few select examples of various big data applications businesses have discovered.
 More are surely on the horizon as organizations become more familiar with big data analytics and all its capabilities.
-With such a wide range of options, it’s no wonder so many businesses have turned to big data to improve the operations and achieve new levels of success.
+With such a wide range of options, it’s no wonder so many businesses have turned to big data to improve their operations and achieve new levels of success.